MariaAyub/MariaAyub/README.md

 - 👀 I’m interested in ...
 CODING
 - 🌱 I’m currently learning ...
 R-language
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...mayub@sissa.it

 <!---
 MariaAyub/MariaAyub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.